Anton-Bazh/geek-craft-hub/PROJECT_DOCUMENTATION.md

 ## Conclusion

-This Otaku Haven project is a production-ready, fully functional geek/otaku store catalog with advanced features including AI-powered product insights, WhatsApp integration, and a beautiful responsive design.
+This GeekLands project is a production-ready, fully functional geek/otaku store catalog with advanced features including AI-powered product insights, WhatsApp integration, and a beautiful responsive design.
 The application follows modern web development best practices, is fully accessible, SEO-optimized, and secure.
 All code is provided, documented, and ready for deployment on Lovable Cloud or any standard web host.

 The comprehensive documentation above provides everything needed to understand, maintain, and extend the application.
 For any questions or support, refer to the Lovable documentation at https://docs.lovable.dev/.